Hospitality in the Old Testament

 and not to turn away from your own flesh and blood?

 These were the exact opposite of the things the Israelites were doing.

-From this brief overview it is easy to see how important practicing hospitality toward the alien was to God in the Old Testament.
+From this brief overview it is easy to see how important practicing hospitality toward the alien or stranger was to God in the Old Testament.
 It was a practice that had to come from the heart, based on a person’s relationship with Yahweh.
 It was not just an external ritual to be followed.